BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

   - `FAILED` Channel open failed.
 - `payment <object>` Contains everything about payments, see [3.
 Payment](#3-payment).
 - `channel <object or null>` Contains information about the channel, see [5 Channel Object](5-channel-object).
-  - MUST be null if the channel is not opened yet.
+  - MUST be null if the channel funding transaction is not published yet.

 **Client**